xvxx/gild/README.md

     <b>G</b>opher <b>I</b>n <b>LD</b>PL
 </p>

-GILD is a gopher client for the terminal written in LDPL, a language for programmers.
+GILD is a gopher client for the terminal written in LDPL, an easy to learn language for programmers of all ages.

 **Features:**